- In Guernica's awesome American South issue, I have an essay about being of a place, but just barely.

 - I wrote the second issue of Brother, all about Charleston, S.C.’s Clammer Dave.
 Swagger and bivalves!
 John T. Edge approves.

-Want monthly updates about stuff I’ve written and sandwiches I’ve loved?
+Want monthly updates about stuff I’ve written and sandwiches I’ve enjoyed?
 I’ve got an email newsletter and you can sign up here.